Blades Vs Cavity Backs [What Do Pro Golfers Use?]

 Are Cavity Backs Or Blades Better?
 The Lowdown

 Cavity back irons are easier to hit and have more forgiveness than blades.
 If you don’t play golf frequently or are a high handicapper, you’ll do better with cavity backs than blades.
 Cavity Backs feature a larger club face, making for a larger sweet spot, which makes it easy to hit the center of the clubface consistently.
 This makes you score a lot better!

-This type of iron also comes with perimeter weighting, which means off-center strikes and mishits are forgiven.
+This type of iron also comes with perimeter weighting, which means off-center strikes and mishits are more forgiving.
 A larger sweet spot and higher launch mean more distance for you.
 If you are a low handicapper, we wouldn’t recommend you go for cavity backs though.

 Blade irons are designed with better players in mind, who have mastered hitting their golf clubs to manipulate their shots.
 If you’re a highly advanced player, you already know that at your skill level, you don’t need a lot of forgiveness like beginners.
 You don’t need a larger sweet spot of the cavity irons since you hit the sweet spot consistently enough.
 The small sweet spot on the blade is enough for your game.
 Blades are also practical for playing under windy conditions.
 The lower launch allows you to hit the golf ball at a lower angle, making for more accurate and predictable shots.
 As a pro, traditional blade irons are better for you.

 Blades will give you a smooth feel, extra control, and crisp feedback, which is almost absent in cavity backs.
-Along with being sleek and clean, blades will force you to continually fine-tune your golf swing, something that even the best players prefer in their golf irons.
+Along with being sleek and clean, blades will force you to continually fine-tune your golf swing, something that even the best players prefer for their golf irons, improving your game.

 Do Pros Use Cavity Back Irons?